SupercedeTech/yesod-auth-simple/README.md

 ### NIST compliance

-The library aims to (but does not yet) support applications seeking [NIST SP 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html) AAL1 compliance.
-To the best of our understanding, the library provides a [compliant](https://pages.nist.gov/800-63-3/sp800-63b.html#sec5) "memorized secret authenticator" *except* for rate-limiting (a TODO).
+The library aims to support applications seeking [NIST SP 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html) AAL1 compliance.
+To the best of our understanding, the library provides a [compliant](https://pages.nist.gov/800-63-3/sp800-63b.html#sec5) "memorized secret authenticator", provided that the user implements rate-limiting (the `shouldPreventLoginAttempt` and `onLoginAttempt` class functions can be used for this).

 The library cannot claim compliance with the guidelines overall (at a particular AAL) because: 1) the library does not handle everything covered there (for example, session management), 2) some template and route customisation could always override our compliant defaults, and 3) the password reset functionality is not compliant; in NIST terminology it is considered an "out of band authenticator" and the guidelines specifically prohibit the use of email for this.